DHI/terracotta/docs/settings.rst

      $ export TC_RESAMPLING_METHOD=cubic

-  will set the corresponding setting ``RESAMPLING_METHOD`` to ``cubic`` in all Terracotta instances.
+  will set the corresponding setting :attr:`~terracotta.config.TerracottaSettings.RESAMPLING_METHOD` to ``cubic`` in all Terracotta instances.
 This is particularly useful for serverless deployments.
 You can set list values in JSON array notation:

   .. code-block:: bash